tinkerfuroc/tinkerdocs/docs/Documentation/Vision/api_doc.md

 # Used to set options, empty by default:
 # - 'register_person': register the nearest person in the FOV and track him.
 # - 'match_object': match the detected objects to some target objects.
-# - 'request_image': include RGB image, depth image and segments for each object in the response.
+# - 'request_image': include raw RGB and depth image in the response.
+# - 'request_segments': include segments for each object in the response.
-# Example: 'image_given|match_object|request_image'
+# Example: 'match_object|request_image|request_segments'
 string flags

 ---